 PREPARATIONS: Tablets: 100, 300 mg; Powder for injection: 500 mg

-STORAGE: Tablets should be stored at room temperature between 15 to 25 C (59-77 F) and in a moisture proof, light- resistant container.
-Powder should be stored between 20 and 25 C (68-77 F) and not refrigerated.
+STORAGE: Tablets should be stored at room temperature between 15 C to 25 C (59 F to 77 F) and in a moisture proof, light- resistant container.
+Powder should be stored from 20 C to 25 C (68 F to 77 F) and not refrigerated.

 Report Problems to the Food and Drug Administration